 As the ice moves, it plucks rock from the sides and bottom of the valleys.
 Rocks falling on the glacier from above mix with the glacial ice as well.
 Over long periods of time the sandpaper-like quality of the moving ice and rock scours and reshapes the land into broad U-shaped valleys, sharp peaks, and lake-filled basins.

 Tree-ring studies indicate that retreat of the recent glaciation began about 1850.
-When Glacier National Park was established in 1910, there were more than 150 glaciers within the national park compared to about one fourth of that number now.
+When Glacier National Park was established in 1910, there were around 80 glaciers within the national park compared to about two dozen now.
 Retreat rates appear to have been slow until about 1910.
 There was a period of rapid retreat during the mid- to late 1920s.
 This corresponds to a period of warmer summer temperatures and decreased precipitation in this region.
 Several of the larger glaciers separated into two smaller glaciers at this time.
 The Jackson and Blackfoot Glaciers separated as did the Grinnell and Salamander Glaciers.
-If the current rate of recession continues, it is estimated that there won't be any glaciers in Glacier National Park by 2030.